vdbrink/vdbrink.github.io/node-red/node-red_cheatsheet-basic_nodes.md

 Rising threshold   5
 Falling threshold  6
 ```
-A trigger is sent when the graph start with the spike on the left.
-The input value change from 0 to a new value higher than 5.
+A trigger is sent when the graph starts with the spike on the left.
+The input value changes from 0 to a new value higher than 5.

-When the dryer is finished the value drops below 6 to 0 again the next trigger is sent, and you can notify that the dryer is finished.
+When the dryer is finished, the value drops below 6 to 0 again the next trigger is sent, and you can notify that the dryer is finished.

 ---
 ## Trigger only on passing a value on rise

-The rising edge node only pass a value through when an input payload value pass a defined threshold value.
+The rising edge node only passes a value through when an input payload value passes a defined threshold value.

 <img src="images/nodes/node_rising_edge.png" height="{{imgHeight}}px">